 The Chester River Field Research Station was established in 1999 with the initiation of an academic study to restore a native grassland landscape habitat on 228 acres of what had previously been row crop farmland, and an avian migration banding station on Chino Farms, Queen Anne’s County, Maryland.

-Recently merged with the Center for Environment & Society at Washington College, CRFRS continues its research while providing educational opportunities for both the public and up-and-coming biologists.
+Merged with the Center for Environment & Society at Washington College in 2011, CRFRS continues its research while providing educational opportunities for both the public and up-and-coming biologists.

 In Pursuit of Beauty.
 The Foreman’s Branch Bird Observatory bands and records thousands of migratory and residential birds each season.